Raj0527/AWS-Jenkins-Docker-Infrastructure-Automation/README.md

 ```
 I Have successfully performed this task, and Terraform has provisioned two EC2 instances—one for Jenkins and one for Docker.
 Now, I can proceed with configuring Jenkins and Docker.

+## Task 4: Use Ansible to Deploy Respective Packages onto Each of the Servers

+### Step 1: Create a Directory for Ansible Playbooks